What is the EU Referendum?

 The impact the EU Referendum is having on Sterling exchange rates

 If you are planning on moving overseas the EU Referendum is playing havoc with Sterling exchange rates.Jonathan Watson, Chief Market Analyst at currencies.co.ukA big factor to take stock of for people looking to move overseas is the exchange rate.
 At the start of the year the Pound plummeted and has struggled to keep its head above water ever since.
-A 14% fall on GBP/EUR exchange rates since November 2015 has created fear for expats who receive a Pound Sterling income overseas and for British citizens planning their dream move abroad. on a trade weighted index Sterling (the Pound compared directly to a range of currencies not just one) hit a low not seen since December 2013.
+A 14% fall on GBP/EUR exchange rates since November 2015 has created fear for expats who receive a Pound Sterling income overseas and for British citizens planning their dream move abroad.
+The Pound is at near 7 year lows against the US Dollar, near 1 year lows against the Australian Dollar and at the beginning of April on a trade weighted index Sterling (the Pound compared directly to a range of currencies not just one) hit a low not seen since December 2013.
 What this translates into is a more expensive outlay for soon to be expats buying an overseas property, and current expats paying overseas mortgages or just funding their overseas living from their UK income.

 With such sharp movements predicted to continue right up until and even after the Referendum it doesn’t look like life will get any easier for those planning to move overseas.
 For expats with children this will lead to higher costs for school fees, language tutors and more expensive children’s activities.
 Whilst a weak Pound is bad news for Brits buying overseas it is great news for anyone coming back to the UK or liquidating overseas investments to buy back in the UK.
 Some expats will earn income overseas and send back to the UK where their family live, this Sterling weakness is basically an unexpected but welcome pay rise.